Why Do People Snore and How Can It Be Treated?

 Prevention & Special Considerations

-• Regular Screening: Individuals over 40 or experiencing chronic snoring should undergo polysomnography (PSG) to detect potential sleep apnea.
+• Routine Sleep Screenings: People over 40 or those with chronic snoring should consider a sleep study (PSG) to check for sleep apnea.

 2. Special Populations

-• Elderly Individuals: Age-related muscle laxity may require CPAP or sleep position training.
+• Elderly: Age-related muscle weakness may require CPAP or guidance on proper sleep positioning.

 Conclusion